-Colour-blindness affects roughly 10% of the population.
-While colour code effectively communicates functionality, let us not forget labels to describe crucial functions.
-If designers doubt their design for the visually-impaired, they can use a black-and-white filter to look at it.
+Colour blindness affects roughly 10% of the population.
+While color code effectively communicates functionality, let us not forget labels to describe crucial functions.
+If designers doubt their design for the visually impaired, they can use a black-and-white filter to look at it.

 Follow the accessibility checklist.

 How accessible is the app or website?
 One can always get clarity on accessibility in UX design through the UX accessibility checklist.
 It could be more than just accessibility design guidelines, but ways to design a better UX.

 When it comes to accessibility in UX design, it is the UX designer’s responsibility to overcome the issue.
 They know to make technology usable to all users regardless of their abilities, education, or location.
 While it might be super hard to cover all bases at times, the efforts a UX designer puts in to influence all users can be advantageous.
 Just remember, accessibility is excellent for UX design.